-A recent publication in PeerJ documented compelling evidence that exercise might not be the key to controlling body weight.
-This study found that over a three-year period, total weight gain was greater among participants who met the physical activity guidelines of two and a half hours a week, compared to those who did not.
+A publication in PeerJ documented compelling evidence that exercise might not be the key to controlling body weight.1 This study found that over three years, total weight gain was greater among participants who met the physical activity guidelines of two and a half hours a week compared to those who did not.

 This leads us to the question: Does exercise lead to weight gain and possibly obesity?

 As we dig into this question, I want to be clear that the reason we prescribe exercise is not to lose weight.
 We prescribe exercise because it prevents disease and is part of a healthy lifestyle.

 This publication is one we must all understand because it helps illustrate the daily challenges every patient goes through with exercise adherence, food choices, weight loss and progress.